yusufshakeel/Python-Project/README.md

 ###How to do Python programming?

+Windows
 Python IDLE (Integrated Development Environment) can be used for Python programming.
 Or, install [Eclipse IDE](http://www.eclipse.org/) and the [PyDev](http://pydev.org/) plugin and start coding in Python.

+Fedora/Ubuntu
+Python is generally comes with the OS.
+Open termainal and type
+`$ python`
+and the Python prompt >>> will appear.
+For text editor, we can use gEdit, VIM, SublimeText etc.

 ###License